 How do you make an ILR private life application?

-To make an ‘indefinite leave to remain private life’ application, you must apply online to UK Visas and Immigration (UKVI) and pay the £2,404 fee for each person applying.
+To make an ‘indefinite leave to remain private life’ application, you must apply online to UK Visas and Immigration (UKVI) and pay the application fee for each person applying.
 You must be in the UK at the date of the application.
 You must also attend a UK Visa and Citizenship Application Services (UKVCAS) centre to enrol your biometric information and provide your supporting documentation, unless this has already been uploaded into the online service.

 If the UKVI caseworker dealing with the application is satisfied that the requirements under Appendix Private Life have been met, you and any family members will be granted settlement.
 If the requirements for settlement are not met, but you are likely to meet the requirements for limited leave, the application will be varied to a leave to remain application instead.
 If successful, this means you will be granted leave for either 30 or 60 months.
 No additional application fee will be required in these circumstances, although the higher settlement fee will not be refunded.
-You may also be liable to pay the Immigration Health Surcharge.

 It can take up to 6 months for a decision to be made on a settlement application, during which time you must not travel outside of the UK, Ireland, the Channel Islands or the Isle of Man.
 By travelling outside of these areas, you risk your application being withdrawn.